gSchool/DNA-release-2/02-Phase-1/02a-dso-dod.md

 Later sections will discuss metrics aiming to improve communication with leadership and stakeholders, but in the meantime, ask yourself- what changes when you apply DevSecOps methodologies?
 What new roles are introduced?
 Does it change acquisition roles?

 ## Defining Software Acquisition Professionals and Software Practitioners

+### !callout-info
+## Learning Guides Perspective:
+We intentionally define these two overarching groups because we believe technical members of the team expand beyond the software developers, data scientists, cloud architects, etc.  An understanding of the underlying technology and processes allows users, requirements owners, and acquisition professionals to become enablers of the DevSecOps movement across the Department.
+We have intentionally _not_ referred to one team as technical because **we all need to have a technical foundations.**
+### !end-callout

 The DoD delivers software via a complex system.
 The visual below helps demonstrate how organizations within the Defense Acquisition System (DAS) deliver capability: